 - Research matters.
 Look into factors like fee structure, faculty quality, campus facilities, and location.
 Proximity to home is another important factor — consider travel costs, cultural adjustments, and how close you want to stay to your family.

-- It's tempting to follow trends for higher salary prospects, but prioritize branches that align with your career goals.
-Picking a branch just because it’s popular can lead to dissatisfaction and poor performance in the long run.
+- It is tempting to follow trends for higher salary prospects, but prioritise branches that align with your career goals.
+Picking a branch just because it is popular can lead to dissatisfaction and poor performance in the long run.

-- Don’t limit yourself.
+- Do not limit yourself.
 The TNEA system allows you to list numerous options, and every additional choice increases your chances of securing a seat.
 Study the seat matrix to see which colleges have more availability in specific departments.
-This can help you identify institutions where you have a better shot at admission.
+This can help you identify institutions where you have a better chance of admission.

 - Double-check everything before submission.
 Mistakes in college codes or branch names can direct you to the wrong institution.
 Be especially cautious with similar-sounding names, as even a small error could derail your plans.

-- Also, keep the choice filling fees in mind: ₹5000 for OBC/BC/BCM/MBC candidates and ₹1000 for SC/SCA/ST candidates.
+- Also, keep the choice filling fees in mind: Rs.
+5,000 for OBC/BC/BCM/MBC candidates and Rs.
+1,000 for SC/SCA/ST candidates.
 Proper planning and attention to detail can save you from unnecessary stress later.

 Common Choice Filling Mistakes to Avoid